thedude0606/manusoptions/PROGRESS.md

 - Implemented enhanced recommendations_fix.py module with better callback registration and debugging
 - Added performance monitoring and timing metrics to track processing bottlenecks
 - Improved error handling with detailed traceback logging for better debugging
+- Directly integrated enhanced debug modules into main application code for immediate fix
+- Replaced original functions in options_chain_utils.py with enhanced versions
+- Updated dashboard_app.py to use robust error handling and state preservation
+- Added comprehensive try/except blocks to prevent cascading failures

 ## In Progress
 - Testing real-time updates with various symbols
 - Optimizing streaming performance and error handling
 - Validating that all streamer fields are correctly mapped to the options table
-- Integrating enhanced debug modules into main application code
-- Implementing comprehensive error recovery mechanisms for both issues

 ## Known Issues/Challenges
 - Need to ensure the dashboard correctly displays all timeframes in a single table